 - Pennsylvania

-- Validity is 2 years to 3 years.
+- Validity is 2 years.

 6. Name Of The State